Skip links

 Latest Articles

-Kais Saied Sets "Electoral Locks" and Eliminates Most of his Competitors
+Elections 2024: Kais Saied Sets "Electoral Locks" and Eliminates Most of His Competitors

 Tunisia is living through a bleak presidential election (2024) and a dull atmosphere due to legal and political restrictions and judicial prosecutions of the competitors of Kais Saied – the current president – for the presidency.